ungoodblog/ungoodblog.github.io/_posts/2020-06-13-Fuzzing-Like-A-Caveman-4.md

 ## Writing a Simple Debugger with Ptrace
 In order to implement our snapshot mechanism, we'll need to use the very intuitive, albeit apparently slow and restrictive, `ptrace()` interface.
 When I was getting started writing the debugger portion of the fuzzer a couple weeks ago, I leaned heavily on this [blog post](https://eli.thegreenplace.net/2011/01/23/how-debuggers-work-part-1) by [Eli Bendersky](https://twitter.com/elibendersky) which is a great introduction to `ptrace()` and shows you how to create a simple debugger.

+### Breakpoints
 The debugger portion of our code doesn't really need much functionality, it really only needs to be able to insert breakpoints and remove breakpoints.
 The way that you use `ptrace()` to set and remove breakpoints is to overwrite a single-byte instruction at at an address with the `int3` opcode `\xCC`.
 However, if you just overwrite the value there while setting a breakpoint, it will be impossible to remove the breakpoint because you won't know what value was held there originally and so you won't know what to overwrite `\xCC` with.

 So first thing's first, we need a way to grab the one-byte value at an address before we insert our breakpoint.
 For the fuzzer, I developed a header file and source file I called `ptrace_helpers` to help ease the development process of using `ptrace()`.
 To grab the value, we'll grab the 64-bit value at the address but only care about the byte all the way to the right.
 (I'm using the type `long long unsigned` because that's how register values are defined in `<sys/user.h>` and I wanted to keep everything the same).

 ```c
 long long unsigned get_value(pid_t child_pid, long long unsigned address) {